sevvandi/SKSite/content/authors/admin/_index.md

 Hello!
 Thanks for visiting my site! :wave:

-I am a mathematician working on  data science related topics such as anomaly detection, meta-learning, streaming data and statistical and machine learning related research projects.
+I am a mathematician working on  data science related topics such as anomaly detection, meta-learning, streaming data and statistical learning related research projects.
 I conduct research on theoretical and real-world problems.
 For example,  visualizing anomalies in high dimensions is a very tricky business.
 How can we reduce dimensions in a way that anomalies are highlighted or brought to the forefront?
 (For details, see [dobin](https://sevvandi.github.io/dobin/index.html)).

 I come to statistical learning from a pure mathematics background.
 My PhD was in mean curvature flow, which lies in the intersection of partial differential equations and differential geometry.
 I like to bring my geometric intuition to solve data science problems.
 More details can be found on my [CV](/img/CV.pdf).